-How old should my cat be when she is sterilised?
+How old should my cat be when she is sterilized?

-A cat can be sterilised at any age, from a few weeks after birth.
+A cat can be sterilized anytime from a few weeks after birth.
 Typically, it is recommended to do so during puberty or around the six-month mark.
 Carrying out the procedure at the earliest advisable age will help to prevent potential illnesses from developing.
-Sterilising your cat at at a younger age also means she has a 91% chance of never developing a tumour.
+Sterilising your cat at a younger age also means she has a 91% chance of never developing a tumour.